2012/15 University of Nottingham - MA Humanistic Counselling Practice

 As humans, we all feel and experience a multitude of emotions that can sometimes be hard to make sense of.
 I am here to support in these moments of transitions, to help the young person to cope with what is going on in life.
 Growing up can be hard and we all need some support sometimes, no matter who we are.

-My fees range between £125 - £150 per session, depending on the specific nature of support required, the frequency and the duration of the sessions.
+My fees range between £150 per private counselling session, depending on the specific nature of support required, the frequency and the duration of the sessions.
 This also includes initial consultations.

 Working in schools I charge £90 per hour.